Paris When It Sizzles: Plot

 Alexander Meyerheim hires veteran playboy screenwriter Richard Benson to write a screenplay.
 Overly immersed in his playboy lifestyle, Benson procrastinates writing the script until two days before the due date.
 Gabrielle Simpson, a temp secretary Benson hired to type the script, arrives at Richard's hotel room, only to discover that little has been written.
 Richard tells her that Alexander will be in Paris by Sunday morning, in two days' time, and that they have that long to write a 138-page script.

 Richard and Gabrielle then begin to weave a script together, and Richard is awakened and inspired by the beautiful Gabrielle.
 They imagine various scenarios for his screenplay, The Girl Who Stole the Eiffel Tower, which is based on their unfolding romance as Gabrielle goes back and forth between thinking Richard is a good man and her budding attraction to him, and her hesitancy when considering he described himself as a "liar and a thief" for taking Meyerheim's money and not delivering the script earlier.
 The screenplay, with small but inspired and comedic roles for Noël Coward, Tony Curtis, and other famous stars of the era, spoofs the movie industry, actors, studio heads, and itself, and is rife with allusions to the earlier film roles of Hepburn and Holden.

+After killing off his character tragically at the end of the script, Richard confesses to Gabrielle that he is just an old washed-up alcoholic and does not deserve love or a happy ending.
+Calling the script they've just finished lousy, he admits that his creative peak is well behind him and he no longer cares about his work.
+Committed to continue scamming people and galavanting through life, he sends her away for her sake and drunkenly falls asleep.

+Eventually, Richard comes to his senses.
+He seeks out Gabrielle to tell her he loves her and that they have a new script to write.
+Richard and Gabrielle run off with each other; Richard drops the pages of the old script into some sparking fireworks which are going off for Bastille Day.
+The two lovers kiss, as the words "kiss" and "fade out" appear on the screen.